Side-heated Rayleigh-B\'enard Convection: Results

-As shown in Fig. \ref{fig4}\textit{A}, the redefined Nu$^*=Q^*_{conv}/Q^*_{cond}$ for each Ra and $S$ lies above the unperturbed Ra-Nu$_0$ curve (dashed line in Fig. \ref{fig4}\textit{A}), showing that side-heating and enhanced LSC indeed result in a higher heat transfer rate.
-This enhancement of Nu$^*$ is also seen in numerical simulations (Supplemental Information).
-At large Ra (small $S$), contribution from the bottom heating $Q_b$ dominates the overall heat transfer, so the classical Nu$_0$-Ra relationship becomes the asymptotic limit.
-At small Ra (large $S$), however, the redefined Nu$^*$ deviates from the power-law scaling when the side-heating presents.
-The degree of this enhancement, measured as Nu$^*/$Nu$_0$, is plotted in Fig. \ref{fig4}\textit{B}, where it increases monotonically with $S$ and reaches the highest enhancement of $66 \%$ at $S=9$ in our experiments.
-We attribute this Nu$^*$ boost to the strengthening of the large-scale circulation due to side-heating, which mixes temperature in the bulk more efficiently and perhaps thins the boundary layers (Fig. \ref{fig3}\textit{D}).
-As an extreme example, the enhancement of Nu$^*$ is most obvious when the system is around the critical Rayleigh number (Supplemental Information), as the side-heating initiates fluid motions in an otherwise non-convective, pure conductive system.
+As shown in \cref{fig4}(a), the redefined $\Nu{}^*=Q^*_{conv}/Q^*_{cond}$ for each $\Ra{}$ and $S>0$ lies above the unperturbed $\Ra{}-\Nu{}_0$ curve [dashed line in \cref{fig4}(a)], indicating side heating indeed results in a higher heat transfer rate.
+At large $\Ra{}$ (small $S$), contribution from the bottom heating $Q_b$ dominates the overall heat transfer, so the classical $\Nu{}_0-\Ra{}$ relationship becomes the asymptotic limit.
+At small $\Ra{}$ (large $S$), however, the redefined $\Nu{}^*$ deviates from the conventional power-law scaling.
+The degree of this enhancement, measured as $\Nu{}^*/\Nu{}_0$ in \cref{fig4}(b), increases monotonically with $S$ and reaches an enhancement of $66 \%$ at $S=9$ -- the highest $S$ reached in our experiments.
+We attribute this $\Nu{}^*$ boost to the strengthening of large-scale circulation due to side heating, which enhances the bulk mixing and perhaps thins the boundary layers [\cref{fig3}(d)].

-In electronics, NPN transistor is an element that has three leads termed emitter, base and collector.
-When a current $I_B$ flows into the base, the current flowing between collector and emitter $I_E$ increases (Supplemental Information).
-This forms the control-response mechanism of using NPN transistor in logic circuits.
-If we regard the Nusselt number Nu$^*$ as $I_E$ and the side heating $S$ as $I_B$, the RBC system behaves exactly like a NPN electronic transistor with sidewall as the base, bottom wall as the collector and top wall as the emitter.
-In our \textit{thermal transistor}, Nu$^*$ increases when heat is added to the sidewall (higher $S$).

-Like many other analogies between fluid and electronic systems, our thermal transistor functions like an electrical transistor as it controls a heat flux by introducing an additional heat input.
-Many questions regarding the feasibility of heat-flux control in other regimes of thermal convection and with complex geometries remain to be explored.
-Currently we are exploring the effect of a horizontal heat flux added to Rayleigh-B\'enard convection -- in addition to the side-heating, the same amount of heat is taken away from the opposite wall.
-Just like the way our current study introduces a thermal transistor, we aim to discover more elements for the thermal-fluidic circuits in the future.